Last Updated: March 24, 2022

 In many ways, thinking about the scale of the work to be done, and what is will take to achieve critical mass, is the most important step of all in commercial district revitalization.
 Too many areas fail because the programs and projects are under-designed, considering the challenges presented.
 Before your eyes glaze over further, we need examples.
 Two are extremely important:

 1. Before you do any new planning, deliberate about the district's size.
 If your area contains a massive amount of vacant or underutilized space, commercial district revitalization will require major public investments and years of effort and frustration, with uncertain results.
 Before you begin a new regeneration initiative, inventory filled versus vacant space, with a third category of large users of space that could be located outside of the business district (such as warehouses).

 If there is way too much space considering your current market conditions, population, and economic base, consider how you can target part of your district for redevelopment as a housing, entertainment, or hospitality district.

 On the other hand, if your district is so successful that most spaces are filled quickly if they become vacant, and rents are rising, look at whether there is a practical way to expand the boundaries of the district.
 Either change in size of your commercial district requires a major planning effort, but will pay off in the long run.

 2. Encourage joint promotion, marketing, advertising, and special events in every possible way.
 Keeping your district in the forefront of customer minds is critical.
 Businesses can take turns being featured in ads, social media, or events.
 Any visit to the district represents a potential customer acquisition for the other businesses, so experiment with district-wide promotion until it becomes successful.
 If strong businesses now have robust advertising or social media programs, plead with them to start incorporating commercial district revitalization messages.

-For further help, use the Search box or check out these possibly relevant pages:
+For further help, use the Search box or check out the possibly relevant pages below.